IgniteUI/help-topics/topics/02_Controls/igGrid/06_igGrid_Performance_Guide.md

 Usually the grid is smart enough to render and fit the virtual UI without an explicit need for an `avgRowHeight`, but the details are important to consider.

 Therefore consider that the bigger your grid height and the larger amount of visible records you have loaded at a time, the greater the likelihood that real-time scrolling performance will suffer.
 On the contrary, the smaller the height of the grid combined with a smaller number of visible records at a time results in faster scrolling.

+Virtualization is optimal for scenarios handling 1000 - 10000 records (per page if Paging feature is enabled).

 > **Note:** Scrolling performance is also affected by the browser in which the grid is loaded.
 Chrome, WebKit, Opera, FireFox and IE9 all tend to demonstrate better results with the grid than IE7 and IE8.